 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that https://www.bluebay.com/en/institutional/what-we-do/funds/sustainability-related-disclosures/
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-No. The Sub-Fund does not have a reference benchmark either for the purpose of implementing ESG considerations nor for performance comparison.
+No. The Sub-Fund does not have a reference benchmark for the purpose of implementing ESG considerations.